josephluck/machi/README.md

 A machine can be executed to determine the next Entry.
 If there are no Entries in the machine that are _not_ done, execute will return a null for the next State.
 Execute will also return the history of done Entries and entered Forks in the order in which they were evaluated.

-It is possible to re-evaluate History with new Context by passing Execute the name of the Entry in History.
+It is possible to re-evaluate History with new Context by passing Execute the id of the Entry in History.
 When Executing like this, the machine will return the immediate next Entry from the History providing the passed Entry exists in the new history.
 See below for a concrete example.

 ## Usage